Archips/boot2root/Walkthrough1.md

 fun: POSIX tar archive (GNU)
 ```

 We decompress the archive with the command `tar -xf fun -C .`.
 We now have a directory named **ft_fun** containing  a lot of pcap files.
-Unfortunately, (I don't really know why), wireshark refuses to open them.
+Unfortunately, wireshark refuses to open them because they aren't really .pcap files.

-We've seen in the pseudo main that there's a function `getme` which seems responsible to get the characters we're looking for.
+We've seen in the pseudo main that there's a function `getme` which seems to be responsible for getting the characters we're looking for.
 We try to grep `getme` with the .pcap files we have.

 ```
 ┌──(kali㉿kali)-[~/ft_fun]